HazemShM/HazemShM/README.md

 ### 🧠 About Me

-🎓 Final Year Computer Engineering Student at GUC (Graduating June 2025)
+🎓 Recent Computer Engineering Graduate from GUC (Graduated July 2025)
 💻 Passionate about software development, data engineering, and game dev
 🚀 Constantly exploring new technologies, AI, and automation tools